The Bankrate promise

 A high-inflation era might seem like a poor time to keep cash on the sidelines, but it’s actually all the more important, especially as recession fears rise.
 Another economic risk, the Federal Reserve is raising interest rates to hopefully cool price pressures — but there’s a chance that they might not get it right, tipping the financial system into a downturn.

 Online banks tend to offer savings accounts with yields nearly 10 times the national average, providing another way to limit how much inflation eats away at your money as you continue to build up your rainy day fund.
-Shop around for the best account that suits your needs.
+Shop around for the best high-yield savings account that suits your needs.

 Inflation endangers Americans’ wallets, impacting larger swaths of the population than even joblessness.
 There aren’t many places consumers and businesses can hide from inflation, but there are important steps that they can take to at least blunt the blow until price pressures eventually — and hopefully — alleviate.